open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 16. Avoid excessive error specificity and verbose details that reveal how the MCU server works.
 17. During server and client development, suggest running some kind of security development lifecycle/process and conduct internal and external security testing and static code analysis with tools by trusted roles.
 18. If all possible, backup all the log data to a dedicated log server with protection.
-19. Deploy MCU cluster(Manager + Workers) inside Demilitarized Zone(DMZ) area, utilize external firewall A to protect them against possible attacks, e.g. DoS attack; Deploy Mongo DB and RabbitMQ behind DMZ, configure internal firewall B to make sure only cluster machines can connect to RabbitMQ server and access to MongoDB data resources.
+19. Deploy MCU cluster(Managers + Workers) inside Demilitarized Zone(DMZ) area, utilize external firewall A to protect them against possible attacks, e.g. DoS attack; Deploy Mongo DB and RabbitMQ behind DMZ, configure internal firewall B to make sure only cluster machines can connect to RabbitMQ server and access to MongoDB data resources.

 **Figure 2-1.
 Security Recommendations Picture**
 ![Security Recommendations Picture](./pic/deploy.png)